LinkdropHQ/linkdrop-unlock/scripts/README.md

 ```bash
 yarn generate-links
 ```
-This will generate `linksNumber` links and append them to scripts/output/linkdrop.csv
+This will generate `linksNumber` links and append them to `scripts/output/linkdrop.csv`

 2. Claim tokens

+**Always make sure to restart the server after deploying any new contract**

+With the running server `yarn server`, run the following command:

 ```bash
 yarn claim
 ```

 ## Generate links and claim ERC721 tokens
-In addition to general setup params, this step requires the following params to be present in config.json: ```nft, tokenIds```
+In addition to general setup params, this step requires the following params to be present in config.json: `nft, tokenIds, receiverAddress`

 To test ERC721 linkdrop, you need to:

-0. Configure ERC721 token address and tokenIds (array) to send per link in config.json If you don't have any ERC721 tokens owned by sender who ```senderPrivateKey``` belong to, you can deploy a new one by running:
+0. Configure ERC721 token address and tokenIds (array) to send per link in config.json If you don't have any ERC721 tokens owned by sender who `senderPrivateKey` belongs to, you can deploy a new one by running:
 ```bash
 yarn deploy-erc721
 ```